 For Humble’s current group show, Seeing Sound, I sought to challenge photographers to submit work with a loose approach to this ongoing conversation, avoiding representations of instruments, musicians and bands, in exchange for imagery that would hopefully be fluid, tangential and abstract in its discussion of the two senses.
 While not as technologically advanced as Halbrisson's tool for "hearing" color, the selected images evoke an audio-visual experience ripe with metaphor.
-They include visualizations of sound waves and representations of broken technology, sound as as metaphor in the built and natural landscape and sound as a cultural or sociological cue.
-Ultimately, all of the work in this exhibition serves as a footnote to Halbrisson's devices, suggesting the metaphorical potential to "hear" a photograph.
+They include visualizations of sound waves and representations of broken technology, sound as a personification of the built and natural landscape, sound as a cultural or sociological cue.
+Ultimately, all of the work in this exhibition serves as a footnote to Halbrisson's tools.

 Chicago-based artist Alice Hargrave, for example, uses layered Spectrograph images depicting sound waves of bird calls to make “portraits” of the 15 most endangered bird species in North America, toning them with the hues found within the spectrum of each species.
 Similarly, composer, performer and multimedia artist Kris T. Force transforms media characteristics through processes of decay, duplication, pause, juxtaposition, materiality, signal and transmission.
 The artist visualizes sound waves by capturing still frames from a two-oscillator FM/wave terrain synthesizer, painted grounds combined in Photoshop.

-While our selection generally strays from most representations of music, Shane Lavalette and Rachel Boillot’s independent bodies of work each take a unique look at its metaphorical, cultural and spiritual presence.
+While Seeing Sound generally strays from music, Shane Lavalette and Rachel Boillot’s independent bodies of work each take a unique look at its metaphorical, cultural and spiritual presence.
 Both photographers have spent considerable periods of time photographing communities of musicians in the American South.
-However, rather than focusing on live performance or instrumentation, Lavalette and Boilott make portraits and landscapes that suggest the emotional quality and impact of music on their subjects with quiet pause and refrain.
+However, rather than focusing on live performance or instrumentation, Lavalette and Boilott make portraits and landscapes that suggest the emotional quality and impact of music on their subjects with pause and refrain.
 Lavalette presents a black and white portrait of a man looking upward his arm raised over his face, shielding his eyes from a bright sun, his gesture suggesting an unseen presence hovering above.

 In an image that seems like unintentional conversation with Lavalette’s portrait, Boillet depicts a woman looking away from the camera towards a similarly unseen presence.
 Her dress blows ever so slightly, letting us quietly hear the presence of wind just by looking.
 In another of Boilett’s images, sunlight spills through a red curtain into a gaudily wallpapered kitchen.
 A small oscillating fan sits wedged between the curtain and window, and despite being still, like the previous image, we can subtly hear its muffled breeze.